Chunnyluny-RimWorld-Modding/troubleshootingguide/README.md

 Welcome at the GitHub page of the troubleshooting guide for the [Ludeon Studios](https://ludeon.com) game [RimWorld](https://rimworldgame.com).

+For references to make a RimWorld mod you can go to [RimWorldmod](https://github.com/Chunnyluny/RimWorldMod/wiki) for more information how to use the mod template.

+Also be aware that you need to change the links to your own personal profiles/username/reponames for you to work.

 Please see the [Acknowledgements section](#acknowledgements) below for important information and thank word.

 Creation date of this document: 23-01-23 - August 2023